Jarvisjl/hy_pynance/README.md

 update (6/29/19):
 -added user input with exception handling
 -need to do more research on UI in python.
 The gui in the standard library wasn't well suited for handling user input
-    -potentially research web applications (django?), also someone suggested using a recently released microsoft tool for machine learning      (azure ml?)
+    -potentially research web applications (django?), also someone suggested using a recently released microsoft tool for machine learning      (azure ml?), I'll have to learn some ml first..
 -renamed all of the classes and just deleted the old classes from github.